grempe/tss-rb/README.md

 All Exception messages should include hints as to what went wrong in the `ex.messages` attribute.

+## Share Data Formats

-## RTSS Binary Data Format
+### RTSS Binary

 TSS provides shares in a binary data format with the following fields:

 `Identifier`.
 This field contains 16 octets.
 It identifies the secret with which a share is associated.
 All of the shares associated with a particular secret MUST use the same value Identifier.
 When a secret is reconstructed, the Identifier fields of each of the shares used as input MUST have the same value.
 The value of the Identifier should be chosen so that it is unique, but the details on how it is chosen are left as an exercise for the reader.
+The characters `a-zA-Z0-9.-_` are allowed in the identifier.

 `Hash Algorithm Identifier`.
 This field contains a single octet that indicates the hash function used in the RTSS processing, if any.